Grauenwolf/CleanArchitecture/README.md

 ## Round 1 - Removing Docker

-Simply building a .NET Core/Angular application shouldn't require a commerical product such as Docker.
-And since we're looking at the architecture, not the deployment strategy, we can git rid of it.
+Simply building a .NET Core/Angular application shouldn't require a commercial product such as Docker.
+And since we're looking at the architecture, not the deployment strategy, we can remove it.

 To clear a warning message, we'll also update the TypeScript SDK to use Microsoft.TypeScript.MSBuild.